List of Xbox games compatible with Xbox 360

-The Xbox 360 gaming console has received updates from Microsoft from its launch in 2005 until November 2007 that enable it to play select games from its predecessor, Xbox.
+The Xbox 360 gaming console received updates from Microsoft from its launch in 2005 until November 2007 that enabled it to play select games from its predecessor, Xbox.
 The Xbox 360 launched with backward compatibility with the number of supported Xbox games varying depending on region.
 Microsoft continued to update the list of Xbox games that were compatible with Xbox 360 until November 2007 when the list was finalized.
-Microsoft later launched the Xbox Originals program on December 7, 2007 where select backward compatible Xbox games could be purchased digitally on Xbox 360 consoles with the program ending less than two years later in June 2009.
+Microsoft later launched the Xbox Originals program on December 7, 2007, where select backward compatible Xbox games could be purchased digitally on Xbox 360 consoles with the program ending less than two years later in June 2009.
 The following is a list of all backward compatible games on Xbox 360 under this functionality.

 History

 At its launch in November 2005, the Xbox 360 did not possess hardware-based backward compatibility with Xbox games due to the different types of hardware and architecture used in the Xbox and Xbox 360.
 Instead backward compatibility was achieved using software emulation.
 When the Xbox 360 launched in North America 212 Xbox games were supported while in Europe 156 games were supported.
 The Japanese market had the fewest titles supported at launch with only 12 games.
-Microsoft's final update to the list of backward compatible titles was in November 2007 bringing the final total to 461 Xbox games.
+Microsoft's final update to the list of backward compatible titles was in November 2007 bringing the final total to 466 Xbox games.

 In order to use the backwards compatibility feature on Xbox 360 a hard drive is required.
 Updates to the list were provided from Microsoft as part of regular software updates via the Internet, ordering a disc by mail from the official website or downloading the update from the official website then burning it to either a CD or DVD.
 Subscribers to Official Xbox Magazine would also have updates to the backwards compatibility list on the demo discs included with the magazine.

 Supported original Xbox games will run each with an emulation profile that has been recompiled for each game with the emulation profiles stored on the console's hard drive.
 Original Xbox games must use the original game disc and can not be installed to the hard drive unlike Xbox 360 games.
 Game saves and downloadable content cannot be transferred from an original Xbox to an Xbox 360.
-Xbox Live functionality for original Xbox games was available until April 15, 2010 until support for original Xbox games were discontinued.
+Xbox Live functionality for original Xbox games was available until April 15, 2010, when online support for original Xbox games were discontinued.
 System link functionality between original Xbox and Xbox 360 remains available.
+Despite the termination of Xbox Live support for original Xbox games, Insignia, a revival server that has restored online functionality to original Xbox games has announced in September 2025 that backwards compatible original titles will eventually be supported online on the 360.